-In this guide, we explain what the Buy Box is, the factors deciding who gets the Buy Box and how to win the Amazon Buy Box.
+In this guide, we explain what the Amazon Buy Box is, the factors deciding who gets it and how you can win the Buy Box.

 “Over 80% of orders are placed with Amazon Buy Box sellers”